anthonylaw86/se_project_express/README.md

 # WTWR (What to Wear?): Back End

 The back-end project is focused on creating a server for the WTWR application.
-You’ll gain a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
-The eventual goal is to create a server with an API and user authorization.
+Key Features API Endpoints: Implement RESTful API endpoints to facilitate data retreival, creation, updating & deletion for the WTWR application.
+Database Integration: Integrate with a database to store and manage application data efficiently.
+User Authorization: Implement authentication and authorization mechanisms to ensure secure access to the applications resources.
+Security Measures: Implement encryption, input validation, and other security measures to protect against common web vulnerabilities.

 ## Running the Project

 `npm run start` — to launch the server

 `npm run dev` — to launch the server with the hot reload feature

-### Testing

-Functionality Key Features API Endpoints: Implement RESTful API endpoints to facilitate data retreival, creation, updating & deletion for the WTWR application.
-Database Integration: Integrate with a database to store and manage application data efficiently.
-User Authorization: Implement authentication and authorization mechanisms to ensure secure access to the applications resources.
-Security Measures: Implement encryption, input validation, and other security measures to protect against common web vulnerabilities.

 ### Technologies Used